Papillon

 About the Papillon

-Standing 8 to 11 inches tall and weighing 5 to 10 pounds, the Papillon is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 8 to 11 inches tall and weighing 5 to 10 pounds, the Papillon is a small-sized dog.
+Their large, butterfly-wing ears fringed with long, flowing hair are the breed's hallmark.
+The drop-eared variety is called Phalene, French for 'moth,' reflecting folded wings at rest.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview